elephantscale/es-training-new/python/slides/Data_Science_Intro.md

     - Etc.

   * Pick the right model for data
-    - Don’t get ‘hung up’ on one model.
+    - Don't get 'hung up' on one model.
     - Try a few to identify the best fitting model.
     - Experience counts!